-Total estimated seabird captures in squid trawl fisheries varied from 327 to 1397 between 2002-03 and 2011-12 at a rate of 8.6 to 20.0 captures per hundred tows without obvious trend (Table 7).
+Total estimated seabird captures in squid trawl fisheries varied from 236 to 1528 between 2002-03 and 2013-14 at a rate of 12 to 15 captures per hundred tows without obvious trend (Table 7).
 These estimates include all bird species and should be interpreted with caution because trends by species can be masked.
-The average capture rate in squid trawl fisheries over the last ten years is about 13.79 birds per 100 tows, a high rate relative to trawl fisheries for scampi (5.57 birds per 100 tows) and hoki (2.16 birds per 100 tows) over the same years.
-The squid fishery accounted for about 58% of seabird captures in the trawl fisheries modelled by Abraham et al (2013).
+The average capture rate in squid trawl fisheries over the last ten years is about 13.96 birds per 100 tows, a high rate relative to trawl fisheries for scampi (4.64 birds per 100 tows) and hoki (2.40 birds per 100 tows) over the same years.